 Funds are available to bring to campus researchers, scientists, practitioners, and artists whose presence for a limited period of time will enrich intellectual activities and cross-disciplinary research associated with programming at the Institute.
 Invitations to visiting scholars must be sponsored by an Academic Ventures faculty member or a Radcliffe Institute Fellow.

 To learn more about our Visiting Scholars Program, contact Rebecca Wassarman at firstname.lastname@example.org.

 Student Poster Sessions

 As a Harvard undergraduate, graduate, or post-doctoral student, you can attend lunches with Harvard faculty members and visiting lecturers.
-Student lunches at the Radcliffe Institute are catered, free of charge, and provide opportunity for students to have casual discussions with leading scholars, thinkers, and activists about their work and career-life balance.
+Student lunches at the Radcliffe Institute are catered, free of charge, and provide opportunities for students to have casual discussions with leading scholars, thinkers, and activists about their work and career-life balance.

 - At Meet the Academic Lunches, you have substantive discussions with leading faculty couples in the arts, humanities, sciences, and social sciences about career choices they have made, challenges they have faced, and lessons they have learned about balancing work and family.
 Past lunches have included opportunities to discuss an array of topics with scholars such as Kathryn Sikkink, Ryan Family Professor of Human Rights Policy at the Harvard Kennedy School (HKS) and Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study, and Douglas Johnson, Director of the Carr Center for Human Rights Policy at HKS and Lecturer in Public Policy at HKS.

-- At Meet the Lecturer Lunches, you meet on campus with visiting lecturers—the vice president of Malawi, the head of documentary filmmaking at the Sundance Institute, a Canadian Supreme Court justice, renowned scientists, and best-selling novelists—for intimate discussions about work in their field.
+- At Meet the Lecturer Lunches, you meet on campus with visiting lecturers—from dancers and choreographers (Karole Armitage) to bestselling authors (Michael Pollan) and Olympic Gold Medalists (Billy Mills)—for intimate discussions about work in their field.